Showing posts with label FPS. Show all posts

 An honourable ripoff?

-So almost everything feels similar to what you would expect.
-And so is the gameplay: we begin the mission with only a pistol but our personal armoury can ultimately include a Shotgun, Minigun, Rifle, and Rocket Launcher.
+Fans of Wolfenstein 3D and Doom will instantly feel at home as we begin the mission with only a pistol.
+Our armoury can ultimately include a Shotgun, Minigun, Rifle, and Rocket Launcher.
 However, I never got to see the Rifle as I lost my bearings, which you can see at the end of my video recording (scroll back up).

-So, that takes me onto the automap: there isn't one.
-As much as I tried hitting the TAB key - it did nothing.
-Perhaps it was just me but I got lost and desperately needed to find out where to go, especially as I was recording a video.
-Sigh...
+That takes me onto the automap: there isn't one.
+As much as I tried hitting the TAB key - nothing!!
+Perhaps it was me but I got lost and desperately needed to find where to go, especially when recording my video!

-Look out for pickups to boost your health and so on, but there are a few hidden rooms just as in Doom and Wolfenstein!
+Look out for pickups to boost health/ammo and there are hidden rooms just as in Doom and Wolfenstein!
 This is how I found the shotgun on the first level, a fantastic find!
-Also, some doors are locked and need a specific key to unlock them.
-Yup, there's nothing shockingly new in Hellgate but familiarity is no bad thing here whatsoever.
+Also, some doors are locked and need a specific key to unlock.
+There is nothing shockingly new but Hellgate's familiarity is no bad thing whatsoever.

 Always keep an eye out for secret rooms just like we did in ID's Doom and Wolfenstein.